iamromulan/cellular-modem-wiki/README.md

 ## TTL Modification

 > :warning: Do not use this at the same time as the Simpleadmin TTL mod.
 Use either one or the other
+> :warning: To be restructured soon
+:warning: Outdated

 This is a Linux router using iptables - so you can add iptables rules to override the outgoing TTL.
 Certain cell plans may require this for various reasons.